 Below is our list of the best racing wheels available.

 This is one of the most responsive racing wheels for gaming.
 The driving action is so lifelike you’ll be white-knuckling the steering wheel as you are banking hard turns during game play.
 The racing wheel feels realistic due to the action feedback.
 When you hit a wall in your racing game, you will feel the wheel jam and jerk, so much so that it’s actually a bit jarring when it happens.
 The wheel has some weight to it which makes it feel real, and also shakes while you are ripping turns during game play to add to the experience.
 The pedals legitimately look like they were taken out of a racing car.
 If there is one downside to this overall great racing wheel, it’s that the handbrake is controlled by a button.
 This can make it a bit tricky to handbrake while you are in the midst of rallying.
 Beyond that, it’s hard to go wrong with this Thrustmaster racing wheel.

 2. Logitech G29 Dual-Motor Feedback Driving Force Racing Wheel

 This racing wheel is available either for PlayStation or Xbox, as well as PC.
 It features the D-Pad on the wheel, and it comes with a floor pedal unit.
 The steering wheel is designed to emulate the feeling and turning capabilities of actual racing wheels.
 Though this specific model is only compatible with PlayStation systems, another model is available that will work for PC gamers, as well.
 We like that this listing comes with several different options, including with pedals and a shifter, and has a range of high-quality details like steel ball bearings and a hand-stitched leather grip on the wheel itself.

-2. Openwheeler GEN2 Racing Wheel Stand Cockpit
+4. Openwheeler GEN2 Racing Wheel Stand Cockpit